apikzorian/Traffic-Sign-Classification/README.md

 ### Splitting the data
 Although we are given pre-partitioned data sets, I took the liberty of combining all of this data, shuffling it, and re-distributing the data in my own way.
 I personally think the training set should be significantly larger than the validation and testing set, since we want to train our network on as much data as possible.
-After combining the contents of the 3 pickle files and shuffling them, I used sklearn's handy 'train_test_split' function to divide my data, allocating 5% of my training data for testing, and then 20% of the remaining training data for validation
+After combining the contents of the 3 pickle files and shuffling them, I used sklearn's handy `train_test_split` function to divide my data, allocating 5% of my training data for testing, and then 20% of the remaining training data for validation

 ```